browserengineering/book/book/scheduling-and-threading.md

 Also define a new `TaskRunner` class to manage the task queues and run them.
 It will have a list of `Task`s, a method to add a `Task`, and a method to run once through the event loop.
-Implement a simple scheduling heuristic in `run_once` that executes one task each time through, if there is one to run.
+Implement a simple scheduling heuristic in `run` that executes one task each time through, if there is one to run.

 ``` {.python expected=False}
 class TaskRunner: